manuel-mauky/Grid/README.md

 ### Goals

-- The grid will resize itself automatically so that it uses all available space is used.
+- The grid will resize itself automatically so that all available space is used.
 The aspect ratio of the squares will not be influenced by the resizing.
 -  When the window is resized the grid will also automatically scale down/up.

 - The number of columns and rows of the grid can be controlled by javafx properties.
 This means that the grid will automatically add/remove new cells when the number of columns/rows is increased or decreased.